-Among the most anticipated holiday traditions with the family is buying a Christmas tree, and unboxing it for the very first time.
-Whether you purchased a full or slim tree this season, keep in mind that they usually come compressed for shipping and would require a good amount of fluffing once you take them out of the box.
-Watch our Brand Spokesperson, Jennifer Lutz, as she shows us how to fluff your artificial Christmas tree in this instructional video.
+Among the most anticipated holiday traditions with the family is buying a Christmas tree and unboxing it for the first time.
+Whether you purchased an unlit or a pre-lit LED Christmas tree, a full or slim one, keep in mind that it usually comes compressed for shipping.
+Fluffing the tree will give it a fuller shape and a more natural look.

-The needles can get a tad prickly, so wearing a pair of gardening gloves when fluffing the tree will help protect your hands from getting scratched or irritated.
-Gloves also allow your hands to glide easily over the branches and tips when you start shaping.
+The needles can get a tad prickly, so wear gardening gloves to protect your hands from getting scratched or irritated.
+Gloves also allow your hands to glide easily over the branches and tips when you fluff your artificial Christmas tree.

 Focus on one section at a time to avoid gaps within the tree.
 Begin with the bottom section, since this is usually the largest and requires more fluffing.
 Fan out the tips from the innermost branches and work your way outwards.
 Carefully point the outer tips in different directions to create volume.
 Fluff each branch layer, then continue upwards until the entire tree is done.

 Study the finished product, and adjust the branches to fill in any gaps.
 Using a photo of your tree as a guide, tweak branch tips for an upswept or downswept effect.
 Make sure your lights are evenly dispersed and that the branches can easily accommodate your ornaments, ribbons, and whatever else you fancy for your Christmas tree this year.

 Shaping your Christmas tree takes time, but you don’t have to do it alone.
 Invite family and friends to help you, and make it a fun time!
 See how the Bowers made a family affair out of setting up and shaping their 12-foot Classic Fraser Fir Christmas tree in this video courtesy of Bower Power.